blessingtb3/task-mobile-app/task-app-client/README.md

 # Let’s now start with the development of To-do App:

 - Open the project folder in the text editor, and inside the src folder, create a components folder into which we will add all our components.

+# Summary of the Steps:

+1. Set-up an environment for the development of the application
+2. Install the Expo app on the mobile device to preview the application in real-time
+3. Visualize the application in terms of components and then maintain the project structure accordingly in the text editor
+4. Add all the components to the project
+5. Make sure each component works as expected
+6. Enjoy the result and feel free to tweak the design and functionality as you want We have now created a fully functional mobile application using React Native that works and looks great!
+We hope you were able to follow all of the instructions easily and can sit back and bask in your accomplishment!